swegger/EDI/README.md

 Requires: gspread, pandas

-Notes on gspread: requires an api key from google to access open that are open to the public (e.g. anyone with the link can access).
+Notes on gspread: requires an api key from google to access sheets that are open to the public (e.g. anyone with the link can access).
 To obtain a key:

 1) Enable API Access for a Project if you haven’t done it yet.